 How can I protect myself?

 You can protect yourself by faithfully reviewing your monthly statements.
-In addition, you may utilize our Internet Banking
+In addition, you may utilize our Online Banking

 or Mobile Banking